coderlyu/vite-frontend-template/README.md

 - 💡 Vue 3.x
 - ⚡️ Typescript
-- 🛠️ Vite
+- 🛠️ Vite 2.x
 - 📦 Vuex 4.x
 - 🔩 Vue-Router 4.x
-- 🔑 Global Router Permision
+- 🔑 Md5 And Sign Provide Transmission For Website Security
-- 👍 Development Mock
+- 👍 Mock In Development
 - 🔖 Iconfont And Svg
 - 🔍 Element-plus UI
 - 📌 And More...